rms80/libgeometry/README_LINUX.txt

 make -f makefile.wm4 CFG=Release SYS=linux GRF=OpenGL

 # to compile a demo program, go into Testing and change the GSI_FOLDER/GEO_FOLDER-variables
 to fit to your installation.
+then simple
-You might also need to change the path to Eigen. then simple cmake .. && make && ./foo will compile and start the demo
+cmake .. && make && ./foo
+will compile and start the demo